Omar-Safwat/Omar-Safwat.github.io/index.md

         </h3>
         <h4><b>Description</b></h4>
         <img src="images/drybeans.png" width=300 align="right">
-        <p>Seed classiﬁcation is essential for both marketing and production to provide the principles of sustainable agricultural systems. </p>
         <p>
             The <a href="https://archive.ics.uci.edu/ml/datasets/Dry+Bean+Dataset">Dataset</a> is based on the following research paper;<br>
              <a href="https://doi.org/10.1016/j.compag.2020.105507">Multiclass Classification of Dry Beans Using Computer Vision and Machine Learning Techniques</a>, <br>